adambartholomew/serverless-step-functions-local/README.md

 - `lambdaEndpoint` (defaults to `http://localhost:4000`) the endpoint for the lambda service
 - `path` (defaults to `./.step-functions-local`) the path to store the downloaded step function executables
 - `TaskResourceMapping` allows for Resource ARNs to be configured differently for local development
+- `startStepFunctionsLocalApp` (default: true) starts AWS step function emulator.
+Set to false if it's running already.
+It needs to run on port 8083.

 ### Full Config Example